Barak Character Bible Study Background and Lessons

 i) Stands firm for what is right – Exodus 23:2

-2. What are some things you can do right now as a guy to prepare you to be a godly leader?
+2. What are some things you can do right now to prepare you to be a godly leader?
 How can you lead right now?
 Begin leading by:

 a) Setting an example